SangResidata/excel-for-finance-and-accounting/README.md

 ## Philosophy

 This repository is built on the principle: "Excel should be audit-ready, not just functional."
-Every template provided here emphasizes readability, structural integrity, and logic-driven design, ensuring that you can work faster while minimizing the risk of errors.
+Every template provided here emphasizes readability, structural integrity, and logic-driven design, ensuring that you can work faster while minimizing the risk of errors

 ## Contributions & Feedback